timovantwout/turner/README.md

 # Which Formats are Supported?

-Currently, the only accepted input format for turner is *glTF* (.glTF and .glb).
+Currently, the only accepted input format for turner is *binary glTF* (.glb).
 We believe in open, royalty-free standards, and glTF - the "jpeg for 3D" - fits very well with the mission of Turner 3D: becoming a broadly used, open-source item viewer for the modern Web.